Tengjiao-Jiang/viblite/README.md

 ## Introduction

-A vision-based line-tracking (VIBLITE) technique has been proposed for uplift measurements of railway catenary systems in front of noisy backgrounds.

-The file contains MATLAB code with example images for processing.

-The Line-tracking technique is designed for detecting and tracking a linear object, e.g., a railway catenary wire.
-The technique is based on a coarse subset and line search and subpixel centerline detection.
-Vertical displacement response of the linear object can also be obtained.
+The line-tracking technique is an image-processing technique and is designed for detecting and tracking a linear object, e.g., a railway catenary wire, from noisy backgrounds.
+The technique is based on a coarse subset and line search and a subpixel centerline detection.
+The principles are described in detail in the following article [1].
+Displacement response of the linear object can be obtained.

+The files contain MATLAB code with a tutorial and example images for processing.

 ## Citation

-Please cite both the below article and the code if used in research.
-The principles are described in detail in the article:
+#### Please cite the following article and code if used in research.

 [1] Tengjiao Jiang, Gunnstein Thomas Frøseth, Anders Rønnquist, Egil Fagerholt.
 A Robust Line-Tracking Photogrammetry Method for Uplift Measurements of  Railway Catenary Systems in Noisy Backgrounds, Mechanical Systems and Signal Processing.
 144 (2020) 106888.https://doi.org/10.1016/j.ymssp.2020.106888.